DivyaGandreti/Hello-World/README.md

 # Hello-World

-This is a basic hello world programm in python.
+This is a basic hello world program in python.